PhotonicsTUL/PLaSK/doc/XPL_defines.rst

 .. xml:tag:: <defines>

    Definition of a parameter for use in the rest of the file.
+In :xml:tag:`script` section, the parameter is available by ``DEF`` table, which is indexed by names of parameters.

    :attr required name: Name of the parameter (each name must be unique).
    :attr required value: Value of the parameter.
 Any valid Python function can be used here, as well as any previously defined parameter.